SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 post_date: 2021-09-06

 title: 'USB auto-attach in Qubes'
-tagline: 'Making sys-usb automatically attach devices to other VMs'
+tagline: 'Allowing Qubes USB VM to automatically attach devices to other VMs'

-categories: [ 'notes', 'qubes' ]
+categories: [ 'qubes' ]
 ---

 {% if true -%}